 Football, baseball, softball or other sports field lighting shall receive Site Plan Approval from the Planning Board, recognizing that steps have been taken to minimize glare and light trespass, and uses sensible lighting curfews.

 Uplighting is prohibited, except for appropriate American flag lighting in accordance with Section 60-M.2.

-Signs are regulated by Section 60-D. of the Zoning Law, but all lighting for signs shall be fully shielded.
+Signs are regulated by Section 60-D. of the Zoning Law, but all lighting for signs shall be dark sky compliant.

 60-N. Bed and Breakfast Inn

-A Bed and Breakfast Inn, as defined in Section 20 of this Zoning Law, is a lodging type offering one (1) to five (5) bedrooms for short-term rental, permitted to serve breakfast in the mornings to guests subject to the following restrictions:
+A Bed and Breakfast Inn, as defined in Section 20 of this Zoning Law, is a lodging type offering one (1) to five (5) bedrooms to guest renters, subject to the following restrictions:

 A Bed and Breakfast Inn shall contain not more than five (5) bedrooms, serving not more than ten (10) transient travelers at a time.

-A Bed and Breakfast Inn shall not include a boarding house, rooming house, group home, hotel or motel as defined herein.
+A Bed and Breakfast Inn is an accessory use, as defined in Section 20 of this Zoning Law, occupying a portion of the principal dwelling or a lawfully existing structure accessory accessory dwelling unit.

-A Bed and Breakfast Inn is an accessory use, as defined in Section 20 of this Zoning Law, occupying a portion of a principal dwelling or a lawfully existing accessory dwelling unit.
+A Bed and Breakfast Inn is an accessory use, as defined in Section 20 of this Zoning Law, occupying a portion of the principal dwelling or a lawfully existing structure.

 A Bed and Breakfast Inn shall be owner occupied.